flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetPipeline
-### Returns the metadata, structure, stages, and actions of a pipeline.
-Can be used to return the entire structure of a pipeline in JSON format, which can then be modified and used to update the pipeline structure with <a>UpdatePipeline</a>.
+> Returns the metadata, structure, stages, and actions of a pipeline.
+Can be used to return the entire structure of a pipeline in JSON format, which can then be modified and used to update the pipeline structure with <a>UpdatePipeline</a>.<br/>

 #### Input Parameters
 * `Action` - _required_